charlyoleg2/svgfiles2js/README.md

 npx svgfiles2js -s 'test/**/*.svg' -o dist/svg-bundle.js
 ```

-If you use the double-star character '\*\*', you must quote the path to prevent the shell to expand the path before being interpreted by *svgfiles2js*.
+If you use the double-star character '\*\*', you must quote (with single-quote or double-quote) the path to prevent the shell expanding the path before being interpreted by *svgfiles2js*.

 Alternatives
 ------------